sciZer0/newdiscoveries/a/README.md

 This First Fundamental Mistake is SUFFICIENT.

-Even this single mistake is sufficient, it destroys the whole concept of science of understanding the Universe.
+Even this single error is sufficient, it destroys the whole concept of science of understanding the Universe.

-As said above, in my opinion, all the biggest basic mistakes in science occurred because people didn’t and still don’t fully understand the three Newton’s discoveries (Newton’s 1st, 2nd and 3rd Laws) which results, among other things, in misunderstanding of what in reality is Force, Work and Energy.
+As said above, in my opinion, all the biggest basic errors in science occurred because people didn’t and still don’t fully understand the three Newton’s discoveries (Newton’s 1st, 2nd and 3rd Laws) which results, among other things, in misunderstanding of what in reality is Force, Work and Energy.

 In particular, "official" science fails to understand the difference between how Inertia works and how Gravitational Force (Invisible Hand) works; and especially, what happens when they (Inertia and Gravitational Force) work simultaneously.